 The Cause of Blank Coins

-However, if your blank coin has a reeded edge on it, you're dealing with something entirely different.
-Most likely, someone sheared the metal faces off the coin, or ground out the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the faces are struck.
+If your blank coin has a reeded edge on it, you're dealing with something entirely different.
+Most likely, someone sheared the metal faces off the coin, or ground out the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the coin is struck.

 However, Presidential and Native American Dollar coins have a letter edge.
 The lettering on the edge of these coins are added to the coin in a separate process after the coin is struck.
 There have been several blank Presidential and Native American Dollar coins that were never struck but have a letter to edge.
 They are worth up to $100 a piece because they are very rare.
 Once again, beware of coins that have been altered by an unscrupulous person grinding off the details on the obverse and reverse side of the coin.